gluesolutions/glue-single-cell/README.md

 `conda install -c glueviz glueviz`

-`conda install -c conda-forge -c bioconda gseapy`

 `pip install git+https://github.com/gluesolutions/glue-single-cell.git`

 ## Manual

-If installing into an exsiting glue environment the additional requirements for this package are `scanpy`, `anndata`, and `gseapy`.
-However, gseapy installation from pip requires a rust compiler, so that installation may require the following conda command:
+If installing into an exsiting glue environment the additional requirements for this package are `scanpy`, `anndata`, and `enrichrpy` which can generally be installed via simply as:

-`conda install -c conda-forge -c bioconda gseapy`

 `pip install git+https://github.com/gluesolutions/glue-single-cell.git`